 - Credit means the credit earned during a school year that reflects the instructional time provided in a class calculated by multiplying the number of minutes the district uses for a class by the number of pupil-teacher contact days in the District calendar.
 Wyoming Department of Education Rules, Ch.
 31, Sec.
-4(g). - Including U.S. history, World history, government and economic systems and institutions.
+46). - Including U.S. history, World history, government and economic systems and institutions.
 All students must satisfactorily pass an examination on the principles of the Constitutions of the United States and the State of Wyoming (Wyo.
-Stat. § 21-9-102). - Courses taken before grade nine (9) used to satisfy high school diploma requirements shall be aligned to the state standards in grades nine (9) through twelve (12) and counted towards graduation.
+Stat. § 21-9-102).

-General Diploma
+Courses taken before grade nine (9) used to satisfy high school diploma requirements shall be aligned to the state standards in grades nine (9) through twelve (12) and counted towards graduation.

-Issued by either Rock Springs High School, Black Butte High School, or Farson-Eden High School
+General Diploma Issued by either Rock Springs High School or Black Butte High School